| As the second witness was leaving,

 heart is your heart."

-loudly, "My heart is your heart."
+loudly, "my heart is your heart."

-presented Legolas with a delicate silver circlet of carantaur
+silver circlet of carantaur leaves.

 "Crown your lady, my lord, and say, My crown is your crown."